 Bob's views on "Retake Mass Effect".
 Some feel that this was a welcome rebuttal to the more vocal elements of the gamer community, while others feel that he is Completely Missing the Point as to why people didn't like the ending to Mass Effect 3, and many flat-out rejected his opinion due to him saying he hadn't played the games before, and didn't even look at the endings.

 Bob's reviews on The Amazing Spider Man and Man of Steel.
 For Spider Man, it's his loathing of the movie and how he wouldn't shut the hell up about it, even going on about two years later when it didn't really connect to the topic at hand.
-For Man of Steel, it's how his opinions changed as 2013 went on- starting as one of the few defenders, he changed his mind and labeled it one of the worst films of the year.
+For Man of Steel, it's how his opinions changed as 2013 went on- starting as one of the few defenders, he changed his mind and labeled it one of the worst films of the year, which some suspect is due to the backlash he got for giving it a positive review.

 He Who Fights Monsters: Many of his rants comes very close to what "hardcore frat boys" talk and act like (or at least what he thinks they do).
 The very first episode is particularly notable in this regard.